jrjed/tractor_phot/README.md

 # tractor_phot #
 tractor_phot is an implementation of [the Tractor](https://github.com/dstndstn/tractor) for PSF fitting unresolved sources.
+In general, the Tractor uses prior knowledge about the images and sources to optimize the likelihood for catalog properties.
+The code proceeds by rendering the source model convolved with the image PSF model and performs a least squares fit to the image data.
 You can clone this repo and use as is and/or mangle it to your liking.

 ## Getting Started ##
 tractor_phot is simply a directory from which the main fitting script runs.
 The code fits a given PSF model to the given coordinates.
 Most of the installation lies in aquiring the required libraries.